 Enhanced Primary Care

 All Together Better is made up of three distinct parts.
-Enhanced Primary Care is one of them, and it will see GPs in Sunderland work to create a better model of care that supports those with at least one long term health condition.
+Enhanced Primary Care is one of them, and it will see GPs in Sunderland work to create a better model of care.

 As part of the Vanguard Enhanced Primary Care Programme we are aiming to deliver a programme of projects which enhance clinical quality, release capacity in the healthcare system and provide opportunities for GP’s to work together collectively and collaboratively at scale in line with national expectations.

 This part of the programme is being supported by the Sunderland GP Alliance, who now has a membership of 44 of the 48 GP practices in Sunderland.
 Representatives from many of the city’s GP practices, who are often closest to the individuals living with long term health conditions, are introducing a number of projects and initiatives to see how they can best support their patients.
 They are committed to promoting the best possible level of care, whilst also ensuring it is delivered in the most efficient way possible.